|Posted on 27 January, 2019 at 6:05||comments (2)|

 |Posted on 13 October, 2017 at 6:45||comments (0)|

 Some things are just meant to be.

 Larry and I arrived in Australia in 1983 and two weeks later I found a wonderful job with a company that no longer exists: Elders IXL.
-Elders was a complex organisation, comprising a multitude of companies in a variety of industries which had amalgamated over many years.
-One such company wa...Read Full Post »
+Elders was a complex organisation, comprising a multitude of companies in a variety of industries which had amalgamated over man...Read Full Post »

 |Posted on 13 September, 2017 at 1:10||comments (0)|